Best Intermittent Fasting Apps

 #6 Life Fasting Tracker 6.8/10 Free Anyone wanting a free option

-How we ranked best intermittent fasting apps
+How we tested and ranked the best intermittent fasting apps

 We evaluated each app on the quality of its fasting protocols (vs. published research), coaching/behavior content, integrations (HealthKit, scales, GLP-1s), customization, and value.
 Apps relying on autophagy hand-waving lose points.